kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 }
 ```

-When creating a wallet, we can use one of the funded addresses on the anvil fakechain, like so:
+When creating a wallet, you can use one of the funded addresses on the anvil fakechain, like so:

 ```rust
 use alloy_consensus::{SignableTransaction, TxEnvelope, TxLegacy};